Marriage in Hinduism: Horoscope

 The use of jatakam or janmakundali (natal and astrological chart at the time of birth) of one's son or daughter to arrange a marriage with the help of a priest is common, but not universal.
 Parents also take advice from Brahmin astrologers called 'Jothidar' in Tamil, 'Panthulu or Siddanthi' in Telugu, and Kundali Milan in Hindi, who holds astrological data of those individuals looking to get married.
 Some communities, like the Brahmins in Mithila, use genealogical records ("Panjikas") maintained by the specialists.

 A jatakam or kundali chart is drawn based on the placement of the stars and planets at the time of one's birth.
 Those individuals who subscribe to Hindu astrology believe that the position of these celestial objects at the time of their birth, and their benefic or malefic influence, influence the auspicious compatibility between a bride and groom.
 For instance, the planet Venus is believed to be a benefic planet, and influential in terms of marriage.
 The maximum points for any match can be 36, and the minimum points for matching is 18.
 Any match with points under 18 is not considered as an auspicious match for a harmonious relationship, but they may still marry if they so choose.
 If the astrological chart of the two individuals (male and female) achieve the required threshold in points, then further talks are considered for a prospective marriage.
 The man and woman are given a chance to talk, and understand each other.
 If both parties consent, an auspicious time is chosen for the wedding to take place.

-In the modern era, there are many who dismiss the legitimacy of horoscopes, regarding them to be nothing more than a placebo to convince prospective spouses and their parents that their marriage has religious validity.
-Psychologists believe that a belief in horoscopes is an example of the Barnum effect, but recognise that it still has a psychological influence on those who believe in its effects, pseudoscience or not.

 Types of marriages

-Hindu texts such as the Atharvaveda and the Manusmriti III.20-34, identify eight forms of marriage.
+Hindu texts, such as the Atharvaveda and the Manusmriti III.20-34, identify eight forms of marriage.
 They are traditionally presented, as here, in order of their religious appropriateness (prashasta).
 They also differ very widely in social acceptability.

 While all of these marriages are recognised, not all have religious sanction; four of them are declared to be righteous, and the other four are stated to be non-righteous.